aolko/StableDiffusionEvents/README.md

   # your actions
 ```

-Core objects can be set using three different approaches:
+Core objects can be called using three different approaches:

 1. **Calls:** Core objects can be instantiated by calling their constructors directly.